ilo21/touch_the_pain_away/README.md

 # touch_the_pain_away
 Multichannel hugger<br>
-This repo is a work in progress to share code between the groups.
+This repo is a work in progress to share the code between the groups.